 How to erase your hard drive

 Erasing your hard drive isn’t as simple of a process as reformatting it.
-The easiest way to erase your hard drive is to use software specifically for this purpose.
-There are several options available to help you erase your hard drive, but as with everything, some programs are better than others.
+The easiest way is to use software specifically for this purpose.
+Several options are available to help you erase your hard drive, but some programs are better than others, as with everything.

 Let’s take a look at a few of the options available for erasing your hard drive.

 Eraser is one of the ways you can completely wipe your hard drive clean of all of your personal information — passwords, personal information, classified documents from work, financial records, and other private data.
-This advanced security tool is available for Windows-based computers and allows you to completely remove sensitive data from your hard drive by overwriting it several times with carefully selected patterns.
+This advanced security tool is available for Windows-based computers.
+It allows you to completely remove sensitive data from your hard drive by overwriting it several times with carefully selected patterns.

 Eraser is currently supported under Windows XP (with Service Pack 3), Windows Server 2003 (with Service Pack 2), Windows Vista, Windows Server 2008, Windows 7, 8, 10 and Windows Server 2012, 2016.